markdoc/docs/pages/docs/render.md

 transform(string | AstNode | AstNode[], ?Config) => RenderableTreeNode | RenderableTreeNode[]
 ```

-Transform takes an abstract syntax tree and transforms it into a render tree, a serializable intermediate representation of what will eventually be rendered.
+Transform takes an abstract syntax tree and transforms it into a renderable tree, a serializable intermediate representation of what will eventually be rendered.
 This object is useful for computing things like a [table-of-contents](/docs/examples#table-of-contents), or passing over the wire to your client.

 The transform step is also responsible for resolving variables into static, scalar values (string, boolean, object, etc.).

-An example render tree might look like this:
+An example renderable tree might look like this:

 ```js
 [